mckennatim/demiot/README.md

 ### 17-multifile-extern-server
+<a href="https://github.com/esp8266/Arduino/issues/1776#issuecomment-196599815">esp8266/arduino issues</a>

+However if you wanna have it nice, I'd make an own cpp class with the ESP8266 specific code, and would use that from my Arduino sketch.
+For example, your new cpp class could have one connect() method (aka getOnline) which you can nicely call from your main sketch.
+This is much better approach than letting the ESP8266WebServer instance being referred in all other souce codes - that would really break the concept of modular programming. – Gee Bee 4 hours ago

+Yeah that's where I was heading.
+My problem was I still needed to use server,handleClient() in the main loop so I needed a reference to server.
+I suppose I could wrap that too inside a Config class and then just call cfg.getOnline() in setup and cfg.handleConfig() in loop. – mcktimo just now   edit

+<a href="http://stackoverflow.com/questions/35998907/multi-file-arduino-esp8266-sketch-sharing-a-reference-to-server?noredirect=1#comment59653729_35998907">Multi-file arduino esp8266 sketch sharing a reference to server</a>
+Wow the world is changing.
+These days Github issues is so where it is at. extern ESP8266WebServer server; goes in the .h file and ESP8266WebServer server(80) goes in the .cpp file.
+It would be like that in c++ as well

 in esp8266/multifile.
 Can now group functions in their own .h and .cpp files and have them share variables like a `ESP8266WebServer server(80);`  instance.
 ### 16-webconfig-basic
 in esp2866/webconfig